Gr3G-RST/docker-dev-env-php-fpm-82/README.md

 ## How to use

+- On macOS, install Orb Stack instead of official Docker Desktop: https://orbstack.dev/ This will enhance performance on shared volumes.
 - Create a .env file based on .env.sample and adjust it to fit your needs.
     - cp .env.sample .env
     - vim .env
 - Run "docker compose build" to build your php cli/fpm environment
-- Run "docker compose up -d" to pull images and launch your projet
+- Run "docker compose up -d" to pull images and launch your project
 - Test with "docker compose exec cli bash"

 ## Setting up a Symfony 7.2 project